Arkady23/http.net/README.md

 2.3.7.
 August 2024.
 Bug of incorrect processing of command line parameters has been fixed.
 2.3.8.
 August 2024.
 Fixed an exception that is likely to occur when a connection is broken.
 2.3.9.
 August 2024.
 Caching of small files is now done asynchronously.
+2.3.10.
+August 2024.
+Asynchrony of extracting files from the cache has been removed, and asynchrony of transferring files over a socket has been reduced due to errors that occur.